KatjaKo/PacBio_AMF/README.md

 #### - Scripts
-This folder contains scripts related to bioinformatic analyses with DADA2.
+This folder contains scripts related to bioinformatic analyses with DADA2 (script_bioinformatics) and statistics analyses (script_statistics).
 #### - Data
 This folder contains data generated through bioinformatics and statistics; fasta, rds and csv files.
 #### - Results